Synthetify/synthetify-protocol/docs/docs/faq.md

 **8. What wallets can I use?**

-There are three wallets which can be connected: Phantom, Sollet.
+There are two wallets which can be connected: Phantom, Sollet.

 **9. Is it required to have SNY to use Synthetify?**